mtllr/md_planning/README.rst

         :alt: Documentation Status

-package to define, visualize and budget projects using yaml syntax.
+package to define, visualize with gantt and budget projects using yaml syntax.

 The tasks in the projects can contain *uncertainties* in which case the pert beta estimate is used to define the expected duration of the task.